jfftck/XynHTML/README.md

 ## License

-This project is open source.
-Feel free to use it in your projects and contribute improvements.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.